Airbnb Data Scientist Interview Guide

 - “Write a query to find which gender gives a higher average review score when writing reviews as guests.
 Use the `from_type` column to identify guest reviews.
 Output the gender and their average review score.”

 In conclusion, the most prevalent technical concepts that are being tested at Airbnb are grouping, case/else statement, and joins.
-You can find more examples of questions with these technical concepts here, should you wish to better prepare for your upcoming interview.
+You can find here examples of technical interview questions with these concepts, should you wish to better prepare for your upcoming interview.

 Our analysis has been comprised of real-life Airbnb data scientist interview questions over the past 4 years.
 We have categorized all questions into 5 different sections and examined the prevalence, importance and real-life examples for each of them, specific to Airbnb.
 As part of our analysis, we have talked about some of the most common technical concepts that can be encountered under the categories, and we have given considerable emphasis to coding questions as they make up the vast majority of all questions at Airbnb data scientist interviews.